monalect/frontend-static/out/features.md

 You can create questions as you study, and assign them to a lesson when you do, but if your course is imported, you likely have questions already pre-created for you.
 The questions are used to create quizzes and exams.
 Quizzes are informal and largely for practice and review, while exams are a formal and strict way to measure your knowledge.
 Exams are done based on lesson selection, and exams determine the marks of your lessons.

 The learning material is the stuff you're learning from.
-Right now, it's only composed of textbooks or articles.
+Right now, it's only composed of textbooks and articles.
 Textbooks are divided into sections that can be assigned to lessons, while articles can't be divided, and are wholly assigned to a lesson.
-Learning material .
-You can study that material in the

 Lessons determine how much of the course you completed, with marks received from exams.
 You're intended to examinate against a lesson once you've finished studying it.